peymanshahidi/peymanshahidi.github.io/_pages/cv.md

 * <a href="https://anthonyleezhang.github.io" target="_blank" rel="noopener noreferrer">Anthony Lee Zhang</a>
   * Assistant Professor of Finance at University of Chicago Booth School of Business
 * <a href="https://teias.institute/faculty/joshaghani/" target="_blank" rel="noopener noreferrer">Hosein Joshaghani</a> (M.A.
 Thesis Advisor)
-  * Assistant Professor of Economics & Finance at Tehran Institute for Advanced Studies (TeIAS)
+  * Assistant Professor of Economics and Finance at Tehran Institute for Advanced Studies (TeIAS)